 Committees are a great way to get involved with City government.
 The City has a number of boards, committees, commissions or advisory groups that make recommendations to City Council or City administrative staff.

-A number of these opportunities are listed below.
-Some are ongoing and established by law.
+Some committees are ongoing and established by law.
 Others are ad hoc, specific to a project and short-term.

 FREQUENTLY USED COMMITTEES